Policy, Deadlines, and Guidance

 - Exchange Exhibits.
 Make a copy of all exhibits you gathered in subparagraph (a) of this paragraph and mail those documents to the other party; parties can exchange documents via email by written agreement only (an email agreement to exchange documents via email is acceptable).
 If the parties agree to exchange documents via email, it will still be necessary for the receiving party to print the documents for their own use and for any witnesses (see paragraph 3 below).

-- Copies of Exhibits.
-Make two (2) copies of all exhibits you gathered in subparagraph (a) above and mail those documents to the judicial assistant for your assigned department.
-The two copies should be in complete sets, for example – it should be two sets of exhibits 1-4, not two sets of exhibit 1, two sets of exhibit 2, etc.).
+- Exhibits.
+Make two (2) copies of all exhibits outlined in subparagraph (a) above and keep one copy for your records and mail one copy to Superior Court Administration.
+Submit all original exhibits to the Clerk’s Office.
+The clerk will assign an exhibit number to each exhibit and will maintain custody of all original exhibits.
+All exhibits not offered at the end of the trial will be returned to the parties.
+Please submit the exhibits in complete sets, for example – it should be two sets of exhibits 1-4, not two sets of exhibit 1, two sets of exhibit 2, etc.).

-- Master Set of Exhibits.
-Each party is required to take the petitioner’s exhibits and respondent’s exhibits to create your own master set of exhibits.
+- Complete Set of Exhibits.
+Each party is required to take the plaintiff’s/petitioner’s exhibits and defendant’s/’s exhibits to create your own complete set of exhibits.
 You must supply to each witness you intend to testify at trial only those exhibits that are relevant to their testimony and role in the case.
-The relevant exhibits provided to witnesses must be identical to the exhibits contained in the master set provided to the Court and may not contain any notes, highlighting, post-its, or any other changes or additions from the master set.
+The relevant exhibits provided to witnesses must be identical to the exhibits contained in the complete set provided to the Court and may not contain any notes, highlighting, post-its, or any other changes or additions from the complete set.

 - Exhibit Notebook Certification.
-Each party will sign and file a form (attached) certifying that the exhibits provided to the witnesses are identical to the master set of exhibits, and do not contain any notes, highlighting, post-its, or any other changes or additions from the master.
+Each party will sign and file a form (attached) certifying that the exhibits provided to the witnesses are identical to the complete set of exhibits, and do not contain any notes, highlighting, post-its, or any other changes or additions from the complete set.

 - Use of Exhibits at Trial.
 The parties will refer to and use the exhibits as numbered in each party’s exhibit list.
 Moving for admission of agreed or stipulated exhibits at the beginning of trial is encouraged.

 - Screen Sharing.
-Because the Court, parties, and witnesses will have their own notebooks, the use of “screen sharing” in Zoom is largely unnecessary and will only be allowed with permission of the Court.
+Because the Court, parties, and witnesses will have their own notebooks, the use of “screen sharing” in Zoom may be limited.
+If a party wants to impeach a witness with an unexchanged document/item, please bring the issue to the attention of the judge.

 - Exclusion of Witnesses.
 The Court imposes Evidence Rule (ER) 615 (Exclusion of Witnesses).
 Other than parties, no witness may view the live courtroom feed (CowlitzSuperiorCourt.us/courtstream) until after that person has testified.
 No party may communicate with another witness about any previous testimony in the case until after that witness has testified.